 Architectural DoppelgangersInes Weizman and Sam Jacob

-The research cluster Architectural Doppelgangers aims to explore the relationship of architecture to the multivalent meanings and implications of copying.
-Subject to law the idea of the copy also brings profound moral disturbance to our idea of architecture.
-Though the profession increasingly relies on technologies of copy, duplication and replication the idea of originality remains a disciplinary foundation.
-Does the myth of the doppelganger haunt the discipline?
+The research cluster Architectural Doppelgängers aims to explore the relationship of architecture to the multivalent meanings and implications of copying.
+Subject to law, the idea of the copy also brings profound moral disturbance to our idea of architecture.
+Though the profession increasingly relies on technologies of copy, duplication and replication, the idea of originality remains a disciplinary foundation.
+Does the myth of the doppelgänger haunt the discipline?
 Is architecture’s imminent death signalled by the encounter of its doppelgänger?
 Does its doubling create an evil twin?
 Or conversely, might architecture find a productive relationship with the culture of the copy?
-Originating with a sequence of public interviews, small symposia and talks that will examine a variety of intellectual products and properties, the cluster will explore two main questions: One concerns the nature of the copy, the other the problem of copyright.
+Originating with a sequence of public interviews, small symposia and talks that will examine a variety of intellectual products and properties, the cluster will explore two main questions: one concerns the nature of the copy, the other the problem of copyright.

 Urban PrototypesClara Oloriz Sanjuan and Douglas Spencer

 ‘Urban prototype’ describes a mode of design related to contemporary computational and industrial processes as well as a conception of urbanisation that responds to both to the efficiencies of reproduction and the flexibility of differentiation.
 Prototypical approaches now prevalent within architectural and urban design have acquired their currency in the context of contemporary conditions of urbanisation.
 The design and operation of urban prototypes is consistent with demands for organisational efficiency, flexibility and speed, and with the management of environments, networks and information.
 Conducting research across a range of disciplines and practices, and addressing social, economic and ecological concerns, we are working towards a critical understanding of the problematics and potentials of the urban prototype.